borntofrappe/quality-assurance/README.md

 });
 ```

 `browser.fill` works as a promise which is resolved when the form is submitted.
 Chaining the `.then` function allows to then refer to the button in sequence. `pressButton` accepts as a second argument a callback function to validate the instance of the browser.
-In the snippet the assertions ensure that the page is populated with the information provided through the makeshift request.

 ```js
 browser.fill("surname", "Colombo").then(() => {